nmshahir/sun_and_shadow_lorebook/src/2-1-characters.md

 ### Friendly
 - That Bartender (Day 1)
 - That Half-orc Bouncer (Day 1)
-- The Wizard Lady in the Tower (Day 3)
+- Delira, The Wizard Lady in the Tower (Day 3)
 - Thorvir (Day 2)
 - Thorvir's gnome attendant (Day 2)
 - Lighthammer the Smith (Day 3)